wofsauge/IsaacDocs/beta/docs/Room.md

 ### CheckLine () {: aria-label='Functions' }
 #### boolean CheckLine ( [Vector](../Vector) Pos1, [Vector](../Vector) Pos2, LinecheckMode Mode, int GridPathThreshold, boolean IgnoreWalls, boolean IgnoreCrushable ) {: .copyable aria-label='Functions' }
 returns true if there is a direct line of sight between Pos1 and Pos2 returns false if the line is obstructed

-##### :fontawesome-solid-comment: Notes {: .subHeader .notes }
+???- note "Notes"
     LinecheckModes:
     0 : makes the line check collide with anything that impedes ground movement 1 : is a cheaper version of 0, but is not as reliable 2 : is used for explosions, it only collides with walls and indestructible blocks 3 : is a line check that only collides with obstacles that can block projectiles
 ___
 [ ](#){: .abp .tooltip .badge }
 ### DamageGrid () {: aria-label='Functions' }